GoogleChrome/web.dev/src/site/content/en/blog/more-variable-font-options-in-chromium-83/index.md

 ## The fix

 In the end, of course Chromium wanted to fix both things.
-Chromium now resorts to using a different implementation for retrieving horizontal metrics directly from the binary data in the system font's font tables.
+Chromium now resorts to using HarfBuzz built-in font OpenType font metrics functions for retrieving horizontal metrics directly from the binary data in the system font's font tables.
 Using this, Chromium is sidestepping `CoreText` and Skia when the font has a `trak` table (except when it's the emoji font).

 <figure class="w-figure">
   <img src="./weight-back.jpg" alt="A master display of system-ui and all of it's font weight and variations in a list.
 The half previously not working looks great now.">